 Since Andrew and Elizabeth left, we have not had any members with the skills needed to continue their production work.

-Here we offer Andrew and Elizabeth’s recordings of our services from that time.
+Here we offer a selection of Andrew and Elizabeth’s recordings of our services from that time.
 We hope you will find the same comfort and grace in them that we have found.

 Please pray for Andrew and Elizabeth and their vocations — and enjoy these services.